Business customer? Our trade team is here to help. Learn more >

 How do I use feuilletine?

-Ingredients: Wheat flour, sugar, anhydrous milkfat, milk sugar, milk proteins, salt, barley malt flour, raising agent E50011.
-Contains milk & wheat.
-May contain soy.
+Ingredients: wheat flour, sugar, anhydrous milkfat, milk sugar, milk proteins, salt, barley malt flour, raising agent E50011.